 Not only that but the notoriously generous McGregor bought new cars for his girlfriend, sisters and parents along with paying off his parent's mortgage.

 As Tony told Ryan Tubridy on RTÉ Radio 1: "He's going to buy the house off us and we'll hold the lifelong interest so it's a huge gesture.
 I mean, we're really, really lucky about this."

 "I'm driving a 5-series BMW now at the moment, brand spanking new, his mothers also driving one, his sisters also driving one"

-So there you have it!
-Whether you love him or hate him, you have to admit, the Crumlin man knows how to treat himself and those around him.
+So there you have it.
+Whether you love him or hate him, you have to admit it - the Crumlin man has style.